 Children are monitored on a regular basis to check progress.
-We encourage all pupils to take responsibility for their own and their peers' learning.
-A range of Assessment for Learning strategies are used, for example peer marking, the children regularly peer mark and are encouraged to comment on each other's work using vocabulary related to the skill taught, evaluation, self-assessments (children are encouraged to make personal assessments of their own work through evaluating activities and identifying what they need to improve), traffic-lighting to show achievement against objectives and success criteria, the use of talk partners and end of unit teacher/pupil evaluation.
+We encourage all pupils to take responsibility for their own and their peers learning.
+A range of assessment strategies are used, for example peer marking, evaluation, self-assessments (children are encouraged to make personal assessments of their own work through evaluating activities and identifying what they need to improve), traffic-lighting to show achievement against objectives and success criteria, the use of talk partners and end of unit teacher/pupil evaluation.
 Through these, both children and adults are able to recognise the progress being made.